-McGovern Medical School and Rice University offer a pathway dual degree program leading to an MD degree and a Master of Bioengineering (MBE).
+McGovern Medical School and Rice University offer a dual degree pathway program leading to an MD degree and a Master of Bioengineering (MBE).
 The requirements established for the program meet the general requirements of both degrees.
 The curricula are integrated along a five-year path to support student career objectives.